LobMat/YorkU-Student-Scheduler/deliverables/LOG.md

  FEB 7TH 2025 (150 mins)
  - after playing around with react, created some helper methods for the team to use when working with frontend.

+### Kunle
+FEB 7th 2025 (220 mins)
+ - Added functionality to the searchbar to find and add courses.
+Worked with Caleb to create the server and dummy data functions.
+ - Created business logic to turn a course from the database into a UI-friendly object, and send this to the frontend using an express route.
+ - You can change the selected section, start time, and duration for each activity on each day of the week.
+ - This can now simply be implemented to have features which show it visually for Caleb's user story.